 There’s no surprise that with the arrival of modern well-lit concrete homes, all these creatures have become tamer and friendlier.
 Instead of stealing and wreaking havoc, the Yule Lads are now in the habit of leaving goodies in children’s shoes.

 In the darkest days of the year, you want all the light you can get.
-The substitution of candles for electricity has taken us from the tiny glow of a candle to the multi-colored Christmas light extravaganza we see today.
+The substitution of candles for electricity has taken us from the tiny glow of a candle to the multicolored Christmas-light extravaganza we see today.
 At 66 degrees north, people want Christmas to be a celebration of light.

 The Oslo Christmastree at Austurvöllur, Reykjavik.
 Photo credit: Visit Reykjavík/Ragnar Th.

-Read more about the Icelandic Yule Lads.
+Read more about Icelandic New Year's Eve traditions.

 Text: Óskar Völundarson